-Doctors say you have to ingest gluten from cosmetics to get symptoms.
+Doctors say you have to ingest gluten from makeup or skin care products to get symptoms.
 The question is: does this happen more often than we know?

 Remember that first heady discovery of makeup?
 The memories flash back like a psychedelic slideshow: pastel lip gloss, electric blue mascara, hot pink blush and black kohl eyeliner that, intemperately applied, made one look like a raccoon.
 Then, there were the body products – lotions, toners, shampoos – that smelled of cotton candy and chemicals: who knew what they contained?
 Most of us didn’t care.

 But what if, years later, it turns out you have celiac disease and there’s gluten in your new lipstick and more fashionably muted eye makeup?

 So far, studies have suggested that such products don’t pose a risk because the gluten molecule is too large to be absorbed through the skin; it needs to be ingested.
 That’s why most gastroenterologists advise their celiac patients to take care when buying cosmetics that come close to the eyes and mouth, like mascara, which flakes, and lipsticks because they are easily licked off.
 But don’t worry unduly about gluten in lotions and shampoos, they say.
 There is one caveat: Dr. Alessio Fasano, director of the University of Maryland Center for Celiac Research, cautions against using gluten-containing products near broken skin.

 Yet the risk to celiac patients from gluten in makeup and personal products is not black and white.
 No large study has been done that specifically looks at the consequences of those with celiac applying products on the skin that contain gluten, the protein in wheat, barley and rye that triggers an autoimmune reaction and leads to a disparate array of symptoms, from stomach bloat and diarrhea, and longer term conditions like osteoporosis.
 How often does accidental ingestion of these products occur?
 We have yet to learn.